Raymon Andrew "Ray" Winstone (born 17 February 1957 in Homerton, London) is a British actor who has been acting since 1976.

 You'll recognise him when you hear him, usually.
-He is usually found playing Cockneys and does a good London Gangster.
+He is usually found playing Cockneys (his native accent) and does a good London Gangster.
 However, don't let that fool you.
 He's a terrific actor who can definitely go outside his usual type.
+Also known for a distinctively husky voice.

 Has three kids and is a big West Ham supporter.